 Joseph Dixon is an accomplished trial attorney with a unique blend of government, in-house and business experience.
-He knows how to guide clients through a wide range of precarious matters to achieve results.
+He knows how to guide clients through a wide range of precarious matters.

 Joe has significant experience handling complex litigation.
 He has tried over two dozen matters to a jury verdict and argued over three dozen cases before appellate courts.
 He is a fellow of the American College of Trial Lawyers.